OceanDynamicsUConn/GroupManual/README.md

 3. **Weekly meetings**:
     We will hold weekly one-on-one meetings to discuss your work.
 These meetings aim to define the overall direction of your research and make sure you are making significant progress towards your degree.
 You should prepare for the meetings, because Cesar will ask you to summarize what you have been working.
 We will address any questions you have and define plans for the following week.
 We will also hold group meetings where you will occasionally have to present the status of your current work.

-4. **Office hours**
+4. **Office hours**:
     In addition to one-on-one meetings, Cesar will also hold daily office hours for group members.
 On a first come first serve basis, group members can drop by his office with any specific questions about your work.
 This is a good opportunity to chat with Cesar if you can't get your code to work or are stuck in a particular derivation.

-5. **Vacation and sick days**
+5. **Vacation and sick days**:
     UConn graduate students are entitled to a number of days of [paid leave](https://hr.uconn.edu/ga-leave-administration/) for some life events.
 Regardless of UConn's lack of paid vacation for graduate students, Cesar recommends that all group members take four weeks of vacation per year.
     Cesar will generally take two weeks of time off during Holidays, after the end of Fall Semester, and two weeks sometime in the summer.
 Cesar will notify you of his time off.
 You should notify him  at least two weeks in advance of your vacation plans.

 ## Communication

 All group members should often communicate with Cesar and the group.
 For administrative stuff (paperwork to sign, remote work and vacation notifications, etc), you should e-mail Cesar directly.
 For technical and scientific (technical python questions, interesting papers and scientific talks, etc) we should try our best to use the group's workspace on slack.
-Among other things, slack has the advantage of allowing us to easily share copy-and-past ready bits of code.
+Among other things, slack has the advantage of allowing us to easily share copy-and-past ready bits of code among the group (we may also use Github for that purpose).
 Cesar checks slack twice a day (morning and afternoon) to see if there are any questions that require his attention.

 Cesar checks his e-mail only three times a day (early morning, mid-day, and late afternoon).
-For any urgent matters that require his immediate attention, please call his office or him personal phone.
+For any urgent matters that require his immediate attention, please call his office or his personal phone.

 You are not expected to check your e-mail or slack very often.
 In fact, Cesar recommends that you develop healthy and productive e-mail and slack habits.
 If you are working remotely, we may need a phone number to reach you if something urgent comes up.